Regularisation of Currents with Mass Control and Singular Morse Inequalities: Introduction

 where $N(z) = \frac{1}{2\pi} \, \log |z|$ is the Newton kernel in one complex variable, and $h_0 = \mathrm{Re}\, g_0$ is a harmonic function expressed as the real part of a holomorphic function $g_0.$

-In all that follows, we will be considering a method of neutralising the $-\infty$-poles of $\varphi_0$ on a fixed disc in order to make the exponential $e^{-2m\varphi_0}$ integrable and to control the growth rate of its integral as $m\rightarrow +\infty$.
+First, we will be considering a method of neutralising the $-\infty$-poles of $\varphi_0$ on a fixed disc in order to make the exponential $e^{-2m\varphi_0}$ integrable and to control the growth rate of its integral as $m\rightarrow +\infty$.